Semantic Segmentation by Semantic Proportions: Experiments

-We emphasise that our main aim here is to show that semantic segmentation can be achieved with significantly weaker annotations, i.e., the SP annotation.
-We do not focus on performance improvement compared to the {\it benchmark method}, i.e., the CNN backbone (i.e., U-Net \cite{ronneberger2015u}) trained end-to-end for semantic segmentation using the ground-truth segmentation masks, which are generally much more expensive to annotate compared to the SP that our proposed SPSS and SPSS+ methods utilise.
-To make fair comparison, the same training images are used to train all the models.
-Given our limited resources, the image sizes mentioned above are the biggest we could try when the batch size is set to 16.
-Therefore, all the models are likely to improve their performances with bigger image sizes and hyper-parameter fine-tuning.

-Note again that the difference between SPSS and SPSS+ is just the way of using the annotations for their training, i.e., SPSS+ is to address the scenario that (except for the SP) a little more cheap annotations are available.
+We highlight that the main aim here is to show that semantic segmentation can be achieved with significantly weaker annotations, i.e., the SP annotation, rather than segmentation accuracy enhancement only.
+Recall that the difference between SPSS and SPSS+ is just the way of using the annotations for their training, i.e., SPSS+ addresses scenarios that ground-truth segmentation maps are available.
 Figure \ref{fig:difference} illustrates the difference by utilising the SPSS and SPSS+ architectures on the datasets {\tt Aerial Dubai} and {\tt Electronic Microscopy}, respectively.
+To demonstrate the effectiveness of our semantic segmentation approach, we evaluate performance using mean Intersection over Union (IoU) and F1 scores.